quickwit-oss/quickwit/docs/getting-started/installation.md

 All this script does is download the correct binary archive for your machine and extract it in the current working directory.
 This means you can download any desired archive from [github](https://github.com/quickwit-inc/quickwit/releases) that match your OS architecture and manually extract it anywhere.

-Once installed or extracted, All Quickwit's installation files can be found in a directory named `quickwit-{version}` where version is the corresponding version of Quickwit.
+Once installed or extracted, all Quickwit's installation files can be found in a directory named `quickwit-{version}` where `version` is the corresponding version of Quickwit.
 This directory has the following layout:

 ```bash
 quickwit-{version}